-Exchange was founded March 27, 1911, in Detroit, Michigan, by a group of business executives who wanted simply to exchange ideas.
+Exchange was founded March 27, 1911, in Detroit, MI, by a group of business executives who wanted simply to exchange ideas.
 Those ideas grew and were shared, and have resulted in innumerable benefits to the nation.

 VISION and MISSION STATEMENT

-Exchange’s Vision was developed and the Mission Statement was simplified in January 2015, to allow every Exchange Club member to take ownership and deliver clear a message to his/her community.
+Exchange’s Vision was developed and the Mission Statement was simplified in January 2015, to allow every Exchange Club member to take ownership and deliver a clear message to his/her community.